-Staff members will not use personal mobile phones or cameras when children are present in line with our Code of Conduct Policy.
+Staff members will not use personal mobile phones or cameras when children are present.
 Staff may use mobile phones on school premises outside of working hours when no children are present.
 Staff may use mobile phones in the staffroom during breaks and non-contact time.
 Mobile phones will be safely stored and in silent mode whilst children are present.
 This is in line with whole school policy.